builders/docs/docs/imagine/resources/videos/index.md

 ---
 title: Videos
-description: Learning by doing and finding ways to put ideas into action.
+description: Learning by doing and finding ways to put ideas into action
 ---

 # Videos